Venafi/terraform-provider-venafi/website/docs/index.html.markdown

 page_title: "Provider: Venafi"
 sidebar_current: "docs-venafi-index"
 description: |-
 Venafi is the enterprise platform for Machine Identity Protection.
 The Venafi provider streamlines the process of acquiring SSL/TLS keys and certificates from Venafi services giving assurance of compliance with Information Security policies.
 It provides resources that allow private keys and certficates to be created as part of a Terraform deployment.
 ---

 # Venafi Provider

+!> We dropped support for RSA PKCS#1 formatted keys in version 15.0 and also for EC Keys in version 0.15.4 (you can find out more about this transition in [here](https://github.com/Venafi/vcert/releases/tag/v4.17.0)).
+For backward compatibility during Terraform state refresh please update to version 0.15.5 or above

 [Venafi](https://www.venafi.com) is the enterprise platform for Machine Identity Protection.
 The Venafi provider streamlines the process of acquiring SSL/TLS